lino-framework/eidreader/docs/usage.rst

   -c CFGFILE, --cfgfile CFGFILE
                         Read additional config from the specified file.
   -d, --dryrun          Don't actually do anything.
+  -v, --verbose         Report verbosely about what's going on.

 >>> shell("eidreader")  #doctest: +NORMALIZE_WHITESPACE +SKIP
 {"eidreader_version": "1.0.8", "success": false, "message": "Could not find any reader with a card inserted"}